TRACE: Capability-Targeted Agentic Training: Conclusion

 \section{Conclusion}

-In this work, we propose \tool{}, an end-to-end system for environment-specific agent self-improvement that automatically identifies lacking capabilities from the agent's trajectories, synthesizes targeted training environments for each capability, and trains capability-specific LoRA adapters via RL with routing at inference. \tool{} generalizes across different environments, improving over the base agent by \textbf{+14.1 points} on \tbench{} (customer service) and \textbf{+7 perfect scores} on \tsb{} (tool use), outperforming the strongest baseline by \textbf{+7.4 points} and \textbf{+4 perfect scores}, respectively.
-Given the same number of rollouts, \tool{} scales more efficiently than baselines, outperforming GRPO and GEPA by \textbf{+9.2} and \textbf{+7.4} points on \tbench{}, respectively.
+In this work, we propose \tool{}, an end-to-end system for environment-specific agent self-improvement that automatically identifies lacking capabilities from the agent's trajectories, synthesizes targeted training environments for each capability, trains capability-specific LoRA adapters via RL, and then trains a Mixture-of-Experts (MoE) model over the capability adapters. \tool{} can be effectively applied across different environments, improving over the base agent by \textbf{+15.3 points} on \tbench{} (customer service) and \textbf{+15 points} Pass@1 on \swe{} (software engineering), outperforming the strongest external baseline by \textbf{+8.6 points} and \textbf{+9 points}, respectively.
+Given the same number of rollouts, \tool{} scales more efficiently than baselines, outperforming GRPO and GEPA by \textbf{+10.4} and \textbf{+8.6} points on \tbench{}, respectively.